Before tackling this tutorial, you will need to download and install a dataset following these instructions:

 Click OK.

-In most situations, your GIS project will be self-contained in a single folder, but if you are to tap into GIS files that reside in a separate folder, you can add that folder as a new connection by right-clicking on Folders and select Add Folder Connection.
+In most situations, your GIS project will be self-contained in a single folder, but if you are to tap into GIS files that reside in a separate folder, you can add that folder as a new connection by right-clicking on Folders, selecting Add Folder Connection, then selecting the folder you want to create a connection to.

 Next, we'll add a layer to the map.